Irenel1/Irenel1/README.md

 - 👋 Hi, I’m @Irenel1
-- 👀 I’m interested in Project Managemant
+- 👀 I’m interested in Project and Product Managemant
-- 🌱 I’m currently learning how to work with Git
+- 🌱 I’m  learning how to work with Git

 <!---